Donald Trump: Early life and education

 Donald John Trump was born on June 14, 1946, at Jamaica Hospital in the New York City borough of Queens, the fourth child of Fred Trump and Mary Anne MacLeod Trump.
 He is of German and Scottish descent.
-He grew up with his older siblings, Maryanne, Fred Jr., and Elizabeth, and his younger brother, Robert, in a 23-room mansion in the Jamaica Estates neighborhood of Queens.
-Fred Trump paid his children each about $20,000 a year, equivalent to $265,000 a year in 2024.
+He grew up with his older siblings, Maryanne, Fred Jr, and Elizabeth, and his younger brother, Robert, in a 23-room mansion in the Jamaica Estates neighborhood of Queens.

+As favorite son, Donald competed with his taskmaster father yet considered him to be his best friend.
+Fred passed along to Donald his work ethic and the axiom to bring in projects "on time and under budget".
+He told him repeatedly to be "a killer" and that he was "a king".
+Although Trump never chose to acknowledge his debt, he would rely on his father's business sense and financial backing for years to come.
+To sidestep taxes, Fred paid his children each about $20,000 a year, equivalent to $265,000 a year in 2024.
 Trump was a millionaire in inflation-adjusted dollars by age eight.

 Trump attended the private Kew-Forest School through seventh grade.
-He was a difficult child and showed an early interest in his father's business.
-His father enrolled him in New York Military Academy, a private boarding school, to complete secondary school.
+His father enrolled him in the New York Military Academy, a private boarding school, from eighth to twelfth grade.
 The academy pushed students into sports and taught the imperative of winning.
-In high school, he earned a B average.
-(Note: Later, in 2015, he threatened his high school, colleges, and the College Board with legal action if they released his academic records.)

-Trump considered a show business career but instead, to be closer to home, enrolled at Fordham University in 1964.
-He participated in the Reserve Officers' Training Corps program during his first year, attending classes in a military uniform every Wednesday, but dropped it in his second year.
-He dropped football after three or four weeks and was a mediocre squash and tennis player.
-His Fordham friends introduced him to golf.
-His junior year, he transferred to the Wharton School of the University of Pennsylvania, most often commuting to his father's office on weekends, and graduating in May 1968 with a Bachelor of Science in economics.
-In college he was not the top student he sometimes claimed to be.
-By the time he went to Wharton—where he does not appear in a list of those receiving honors (Note: UPenn's 1968 commencement program lists Trump as a recipient of a Bachelor's of Science in Economics and not a recipient of Academic Honors.)—he was eyeing a career in real estate.
+Trump considered attending film school in California but, to be closer to home, enrolled at Fordham University in 1964.
+He participated in the Reserve Officers' Training Corps during his first year, attending classes in a military uniform every Wednesday, but dropped it in his second year.
+In his junior year, he transferred to the Wharton School of the University of Pennsylvania, most often commuting to his father's office on weekends, and graduated in May 1968 with a Bachelor of Science in economics.
+Contrary to his statements that he was top of his class with the highest grades possible, Wharton's published academic honors and dean's list do not include his name.
+By the time he went to Wharton, he was considering a career in real estate.
 He was exempted from the draft during the Vietnam War due to a claim of bone spurs in his heels.
-Notwithstanding five years in military school, he had no interest in going to war.

-Growing up, he regarded his father and the family's pastor, Norman Vincent Peale, as mentors.
-His father told him repeatedly that he was "a king" and to be "a killer".